ForestOfLight/skyoobguide/docs/movement/single-player.md

 >
 > - Sliding fast enough to go into flight mode automatically when you take off causes this trick to fail.
 > - If you successfully start flying upwards but bank back the way you came, you’ve swiped too harshly and/or moved your joystick after flying.

+{: .highlight }
-> - Watching videos of this trick will honestly help you learn it.
-Get started with [this one](https://www.youtube.com/watch?v=XTowmXHAfZ4).
+> Watching videos of this trick will honestly help you learn it.
+Try getting started with [this one](https://www.youtube.com/watch?v=XTowmXHAfZ4)!